JopvHest/Theorie-Project-/README.md

 iterations:

 ## TODO/ To improve
 Where to go from here:

 - Add 3D support to all functions
 - Improve the score lower bound function for brand and bound.
 - Instead of the manhatten distance, use a A* algorithm for figuring out which connections spots can still be reached in banch and bround.

-## What we could have done better.
-- Function abstraction by represeting them as classes.
+- Algorithm functions abstracting by implementing them as classes.